oat-sa/taohub-articles/forge/Raspberry.md

 ![](resources/raspberry-pi-7.jpg)

-So, you want to use raspberry as a TAO web server and deliver your tests over a local Wi-Fi ?
+So, you want to use raspberry as a TAO web server and deliver your tests over a local Wi-Fi?

 1. Download RaspDebian
 ----------------------